Emamezi/ApexPlay-Gaming-and-Electronics-Retail/README.md

 ## Regional Trends
 * All regions exhibit similar trends in sales, with a spike and peaking in 2021 and steadily declining afterwards.

-* North America accounts for 55% of total revenue ($15 million), reflecting a dominant and well-established market position.
-However, this presents a company wide risk of a regional market disruption and the need for diversification amongst other underperfomring regions.
+* **North America accounts for 55% of total revenue ($15 million)**, reflecting a dominant and well-established market position.
+However, this **presents a company wide risk of a regional market disruption** and the need for **diversification amongst other underperfomring regions**.

-* APAC region persenet the biggest opportunity for growth.
+* **APAC region persenet the biggest opportunity for growth**.
 Customers from APAC region have over the years spent more per transaction than any other region and has a AOV growth rate of 17.5% from 2019 to 2022.

-* A high AOV coupled with low order volume ($279, 13K orders) in the APAC region indicates a potential growth gap that warrants further exploration.
+* A high AOV coupled with low order volume ($279, 13K orders) in the **APAC region indicates a potential growth gap** that warrants further exploration.
 This may point to limited marketing reach or awareness, supported by the relatively flat performance across marketing channels in the region.

 <h1 align="center">Recommendations</h1>